VTTI UTC Involvement

-The Center for Advanced Transportation Mobility (CATM) will foster transdisciplinary collaboration to address current and anticipated future transportation needs for all vulnerable populations.
-With “Ensuring Mobility for Vulnerable Populations” as its theme, the Center will promote the development of novel solutions focused on enabling safe and efficient mobility for vulnerable individuals on a daily basis as well as optimizing mobility for vulnerable populations in emergency situations.
-Research conducted through the Center will improve the availability of transportation options for the most vulnerable members of society, enabling equitable access to the ever-changing world.
+The Center for Advanced Transportation Mobility (CATM) fosters transdisciplinary collaboration to address current and anticipated future transportation needs for all vulnerable populations.
+With “Ensuring Mobility for Vulnerable Populations” as its theme, CATM promotes the development of novel solutions focused on enabling safe and efficient mobility for vulnerable individuals and optimizing mobility for vulnerable populations in emergency situations.
+Research conducted through CATM will improve the availability of transportation options for the most vulnerable members of society, enabling equitable access to the ever-changing world.

-The Urban Mobility & Equity Tier 1 Center (UMEC) focuses on research to improve urban mobility of people and goods in a safe, environmentally sustainable, and equitable manner.
+The Urban Mobility & Equity Tier 1 Center (UMEC) focuses on research to improve the urban mobility of people and goods in a safe, environmentally sustainable, and equitable manner.
 UMEC’s research program addresses the following topic areas: increasing access to opportunities, smart cities, novel modes of transport, systems integration, analytical tools to optimize movement, and regional planning.
-In addition it promotes education and research opportunities for minorities and women to prepare them for transportation careers.
+UMEC also promotes education and research opportunities for minorities and women to prepare them for transportation careers.

-The mission statement of the Connected Vehicle/Infrastructure University Transportation Center (CVI-UTC) is to conduct research that will advance surface transportation through the application of innovative research and using connected-vehicle and infrastructure technologies to improve safety, state of good repair, economic competitiveness, livable communities, and environmental sustainability.
+The mission statement of the Connected Vehicle/Infrastructure University Transportation Center (CVI-UTC) was to advance surface transportation through the application of innovative research and using connected-vehicle and -infrastructure technologies to improve safety, state of good repair, economic competitiveness, livable communities, and environmental sustainability.